shivaprasad2394/c/skillup_discussion.md

 4)**Can a variable be both constant and volatile in C**?
 YES

-Example:-
-a switch or any output device is attached with GPIO[nput].
+Example:- a switch or any output device is attached with GPIO[input].
 •in that situation, volatile plays an important role and ensures that the compiler always read the value from the GPIO address and avoid to ma	ke any assumption.
 •if pointer is not of const type so it might be possible program change the pointing address of the pointer.
 So we have to create a constant p	ointer with a volatile keyword.